 Static electricity and the shocks that you get from it can be quite the annoyance.
 The great news

 The temperature in a carpeted room can be lowered 2-3 degrees Celsius without the room feeling any colder.
-As you can imagine, this could have significant effect on the energy bill for your client!
+As you can imagine, this could have significant effect on the energy bill of a hotel with hundreds of rooms!

 Carpet is a safer option than hard-surface alternatives.
 Its springy

 So you're sold on hospitality carpeting.
 Now what?
 There are still many choices to take into account before delving into your final selection.
 It may seem like

 Wall-to-wall carpet, also known as “broadloom,” offers superior quality and design versatility.
-Despite the name, wall-to-wall carpet doesn’t need to cover an entire room.
+Despite the name, a wall-to-wall carpet doesn’t need to cover an entire room.
 It can be contained to specific areas and even used to complement other flooring types.

-Wall-to-wall carpet is the the option you'll want to go with if you require large-scale patterning or custom designs.
-It's great for large spaces and projects with high design ambitions.
+A wall-to-wall carpet is the option you'll want to go with if you require large-scale patterning or custom designs.
+It's great for large spaces and hospitality projects with high design ambitions.